-There is no one citation management software that is objectively "better" than another, when considering the major players.
-All of the citation managers listed here share the same basic functionality: storing bibliographic information, generating citations, integrating with web browsers and word processing software, and allowing for collaborations / group projects.
+There is no one citation management software that is objectively "better" than another.
+All of the citation managers listed here share the same basic functionality: storing and organizing bibliographic information, generating citations, integrating with web browsers and word processing software, and allowing for collaborations / group projects.

 You will need to choose the option that makes the most sense for you.
 If you are collaborating with others and they are already using a citation management program, it would be a good choice to use the same system.

 The Library supports EndNote Basic (formerly called EndNote Web), Mendeley, and Zotero.

 Compare your options: Here's a good list that compares EndNote, Mendeley, and Zotero, created and maintained by librarians at Penn State University Libraries.

 Regardless of what you choose, don't expect the software to be perfect.
 You will almost certainly need to clean up some of your citations or do some tweaking at some point.

 EndNote has the greatest functionality (probably more than most researchers would ever need to use), but you have to buy the software.
 See TechCYte for information on available versions and pricing.

 EndNote Basic is cloud-based and totally free online.
 ISU affiliates have access to many citation styles and tons of storage - again, more than most researchers would ever need.
 You can also share references with collaborators.
 If you have both EndNote and EndNote Basic, you can sync them together.
 However, there is no need to have or use both - they are independent of each other.

 If you frequently use Web of Science, consider using EndNote or EndNote Basic.
 Since Web of Science and EndNote are owned by the same company, they integrate seamlessly.

 Mendeley also has both a desktop version and a cloud-based version.
 Unlike EndNote, Mendeley's desktop version is free and must be downloaded onto your computer.
 The cloud-based version of Mendeley is also free.